sindresorhus/awesome-npm/readme.md

 #### Silent option

-`npm run` has a `--silent` option which is especially useful when combining npm scripts in npm scripts.
+`npm run` has a `--silent` option which is especially useful when combining npm scripts.

 Imagine you have a setup for linting your JavaScript files like the following: